What Are The Factors Of 34

 The concept of factors is rooted in number theory, a branch of mathematics that deals with the properties and relationships of numbers.
 Factors are used extensively in prime factorization, where a number is broken down into its prime factors.
 Prime factorization is unique for every composite number and is an essential tool in many mathematical applications.

 The fundamental theorem of arithmetic states that every integer greater than 1 can be uniquely expressed as a product of prime numbers, up to the order of the factors.
-This theorem underscores the importance of prime numbers and their role in the structure of all other numbers.
+Day to day, this theorem underscores the importance of prime numbers and their role in the structure of all other numbers.
 Understanding the factors of a number allows mathematicians to simplify complex problems and gain insights into the inherent properties of numbers.

 Historical Context